peterprins/CSStoJSObjectParser/README.md

 # CSStoJSObjectParser
-A Javascript Class to Parse a CSS Style String into a Javascript Object
+A fast JavaScript Class to Parse a CSS Style String into a Javascript Object.

 You could dynamically load a css file with ajax and then parse it with this class into a javascript object.